 A. On an open-flame gas stove or charcoal grill

 The fastest way to do this is directly on the stove over an open flame.
 When cooking on a charcoal grill, you must think about what is needed to start it.
 Other than that, the method is the same.
-You have to be careful, however, not to burn yourself and not to let the poblano pepper burst and smoke when the skin starts to blister.
+Be careful, however, not to burn yourself and not to let the poblano pepper burst and smoke when the skin starts to blister.

-Turn the flame on a gas stove to HIGH.
+Turn the flame on the gas stove to HIGH.
 Using tongs, place the poblano directly over the flame until the skin is charred and blistered ① turning it occasionally, about 2 to 3 minutes (aluminum foil is fine too).
-Transfer to a bowl and cover tightly with plastic wrap ② place in a resealable bag for 10 to 12 minutes.
+Transfer a bowl covered with a plastic wrap or into a resealable bag for 10 to 12 minutes ②.
 Scrub and discard the blackened skin ③.
-Lay the bell pepper flat, cut off the stem, remove the seeds and membranes, and finely chop ④.
+Lay the fire-roasted poblano peppers flat, cut off the stem, remove the seeds and membranes, and finely chop ④.

 B. Under the broiler